 The core of the financial reporting entity is the primary government which has a separately elected governing body.
-As required by accounting principles generally accepted in the United States of America, the financial reporting entity includes both the primary government and all of its component units.
+As required by GAAP, the financial reporting entity includes both the primary government and all of its component units.
 Component units are legally separate organizations for which the officials of the primary government are financially accountable.
 In turn, component units may also have component units.